-After the first month of your holiday is over and the second month comes around, the slump hits, summer boredom takes over and you find yourself in a rut, not knowing what to do.
+Long vacations in every higher institution of learning fall towards the end of the second semester (spring).
+During the holidays, the slum hits, summer boredom takes over and many students find themselves in a rut, not knowing what to do.
 It feels like you have way too much time on your hands but you’re not doing much with it?
 Here’s how you can get yourself out of that slump.

-We understand that you might have had some killer moment when you wish you were in school, taking the long hours, but be thankful you don’t have to return to the university this weekend.
-There aren’t too many times in life where people get a three-month holiday from work and you may never get it back after your graduation.
-At the university you’ll get at least three – so make the most of it.
+We understand that you might have had some killer moments when you wish you were in school, taking the long hours, but be thankful you don’t have to return to the university this weekend.
+There aren’t too many times in life where people get a one-two month holiday from work and you may never get it back after your graduation.
+At the university you’ll get at least three – so, make the most of it.

 Take some time out to learn something new